6.12. Under-determined Systems

 As discussed in When Does a Solution Exist?, under-determined systems of linear equations have an infinite set of solutions rather than a unique solution.
-If additional equations can not be found to make the system full rank, then one might find an acceptable solution from the set of vectors that satisfy the system of equations.
-Under-determined systems are found in linear programming problems, especially in the context of machine learning and artificial intelligence [CLINE76], [CHAPRA15].
+If additional equations can not be found to make the system full rank, one might find an acceptable solution from the set of vectors that satisfy the system of equations.
+Under-determined systems are found in linear programming problems, especially for machine learning and artificial intelligence [CLINE76], [CHAPRA15].

 >> A = randi(10, 3, 4) - randi(5, 3, 4);